The Cross References Page

 153 Cross Ref 1a (1)

-1. Name of cross-reference table.
+1. Cross References list.
+Displays the name of the current cross-reference table.
 Click to select from the drop-down menu of existing tables.

 2. Edit icon.
-Click to make changes to individual factors on individual rows.
+Click to make changes to the fields within the associated row.

 3. Delete icon.
 Click to delete a specific row in the table.

-4. Copy row (plus +) icon.
+4. Copy Row icon.
 Click to create a copy of a specific row.

 6. Download icon.
-Click to export the table to a CSV file for use in a spreadsheet.
+Click to export the table as a .csv file.

-8. Add row (plus +) icon.
+8. Add icon.
 Click to create a new row.

-At their most basic level, cross references allow you to transform individual terms.
-That is, when you want every occurrence of a specific term (input) to be consistently expressed as if it was a different specific term (output), you can set up that relationship as a cross reference.
+At their most basic level, cross-references allow you to transform individual terms.
+That is, when you want every occurrence of a specific term (input) to be consistently expressed as a different specific term (output), you can set up that relationship within a cross-reference table.

-For example, you can create a table entry that directs the input “Part Number A” to always be output as “Part Number B”; or “ABC123” as “DEF567.”
+For example, you can create a part number table, where an entry converts the input “Part Number A” to always be output “Part Number B”; or “ABC123” as “DEF567.”

-However, cross references can also perform other functions.
-Among other things, with them you can convert Part Numbers, units of measure, quantities, or names; you can compare a price against a pricing list or a set pricing; or you can use address lookups to find Ship To, Bill To, or Remit to IDs, to name only some examples.
+Cross-references can also perform other functions.
+In addition to the part number example above, you can convert units of measure, quantities, or names; you can compare a price against a pricing list or set pricing; or you can use address lookups to find Ship To, Bill To, or Remit to IDs (though this may be more appropriate for the Address Table in many cases), to name only some examples.

 114 fix 1